top of page

 Dragging Files Directly onto the Map

 If you drag a KMZ or shapefile, the software will prompt you to choose attributes to add to the locations.
-If you are seeding poles, you would add the attribute node_type and select pole.
+If you are seeding poles, add the attribute node_type and select "pole" from the dropdown.
 You may also want to add other attributes to each location depending on what data you need.

 If you have a spreadsheet with your pole or node data, you can drag that file directly on the map as well to seed in the poles with the metadata.
 The poles will be placed according to the latitude and longitude.
 Then you should define the node_type so that the locations are placed as the correct type.
-Then make sure any other data you want matches up to an attribute in your models.
+Then make sure any other data you want matches up to an attribute in your job model in Katapult Pro.

 As you can see, the attribute name will be the header located at the top of each column.
 If you do have data that doesn’t match a particular attribute, you will have an option to change it or have it map to something else when you drag the file onto the map.